Jordan Shapiro writing in Forbes

 - Catalyzing equitable, engaging, and relevant approaches to learning by making grants to educators in and out of school

 - Communicating opportunities, resources, and stories of learning remade to local and global audiences

-- Coordinating cross-sector working groups on key focus areas such as STEM/STEAM, computer science, professional learning, youth voice, and more
+- Coordinating cross-sector working groups on key focus areas such as STEM/STEAM, computer science, professional learning, youth voice, shifting power in educational research, personalized learning, and more

 Visit remakelearning.org to learn more and get involved.